cis3296f22/001-connect4group2/README.md

 - You will see Hello World! on your terminal.

 # How to contribute
-Follow this project board to know the latest status of the project: [http://...]([http://...])
+Follow this project board to know the latest status of the project: [http://...]([https://github.com/orgs/cis3296f22/projects/94/views/1)])

 ### How to build
-- Use this github repository: ...
+- Clone desired branch (main) or download as zip and extract
 - Specify what branch to use for a more stable release or for cutting edge development.
-- Use InteliJ 11
+- Use IntelliJ 11
 - Specify additional library to download if needed
 - What file and target to compile and run.
 - What is expected to happen when the app start.